mattermost/docs/source/deployment/webrtc.rst

 - **Gateway WebSocket URL** - example: ``wss://dockerhost:8189``.
 WebSocket route for the Janus Gateway service, inside the Mattermost WebRTC container, used to connect peers on a video call.
 For SSL connections, set the protocol to ``wss://`` and the port to ``8189``.
 For non-SSL connections, set the protocol to ``ws://`` and port to ``8188``.
 - **Gateway Admin URL** - example: ``https://dockerhost:7089/admin``.
 Admin route for the Janus Gateway service inside the Mattermost WebRTC container, used to fetch a valid ``Token``.
 For SSL connections, set the protocol to ``https://`` and the port to ``7089``.
 For non-SSL connections, set the protocol to ``http://`` and port to ``7088``.
 - **Gateway Admin Secret** - example: ``janusoverload``: The secret that validates the request made to fetch the ``Token``.
 For any Janus Gateway installation the default value is ``janusoverlord``.
 Change it by editing the ``janus.cfg`` file under the ``/opt/janus/etc/janus`` directory, and modifying the value for ``admin_secret``.
-- **STUN URI** (Optional) - example: ``stun:stun.l.google.com:19302``: This is the STUN server to use for estabilishing a connection.
+- **STUN URI** (Optional) - example: ``stun:stun.l.google.com:19302``: This is the STUN server to use for establishing a connection.
 You can use the public Google STUN server address, ``stun:stun.l.google.com:19302``, or deploy your own.
 - **TURN URI** (Optional): If you need an NAT Traversal, you'll need to configure a TURN server such as a `Coturn <https://github.com/coturn/coturn/wiki>`_ server.
 Configuring the TURN server is out of scope for this guide.
 - **TURN Username** (Optional): The username of your TURN server if you have one.
 - **TURN Shared Key** (Optional): The password of your TURN server if you have one.